ajitgoel/Notes/InterviewQuestions/C#/AsyncAwaitAntiPatterns.md

 Whenever a method in the .NET framework takes some time, or performs some disk or network IO, there is almost always an asynchronous version of the method you can use instead.
 Unfortunately, the synchronous versions remain for backwards compatibility reasons.
 But there is no longer any good reason to use them.

-So for example, prefer `Task.Delay` to `Thread.Sleep`, prefer `dbContext.SaveChangesAsync` to `dbContext.SaveChanges` and prefer `fileStream.ReadAsync` to `fileStream.Read`.
-These changes free up the thread-pool threads to do other more useful work, allowing your program to process a higher volume of requests.
+So for example, prefer `Task.Delay` to `Thread.Sleep`, prefer `dbContext.SaveChangesAsync` to `dbContext.SaveChanges` and prefer `fileStream.ReadAsync` to `fileStream.Read`. ==These changes free up the thread-pool threads to do other more useful work, allowing your program to process a higher volume of requests.==

 ### 10. `try` `catch` without `await`